Syed Modasser Ali

+Early life

+Ali was born in February 1946 to a Bengali family of Syeds in Gopalganj, then part of the Faridpur district of the Bengal Province.

 Career

 Ali was the Health and Family Welfare and Social Welfare adviser to the Bangladeshi prime minister, from 2009 to 2013, with the full rank and status of a senior cabinet minister.
 He was one of seven advisers (one of only five with a portfolio) to the government providing the prime minister and the cabinet advise on various national and international issues.
 He was also a member of the executive committee of the National Economic Council, the highest political authority for consideration of development projects in Bangladesh, during this time.
 He is currently overseeing the Bangladesh Community Clinic programme as chair of the board of trustees.

 He was the Director-General of Health Services for the Bangladesh government in 2001, Dean of the Faculty of Postgraduate Medicine and Research at Dhaka University from 1998 to 2001, chairman of the Bangladesh Medical Research Council (BMRC) from 1998 to 2003 and director (and professor emeritus) of the National Institute of Ophthalmology in Dhaka, Bangladesh from 1997 to 2001.
 Under his chairmanship BMRC was awarded the prestigious WHO 50th Anniversary Primary Healthcare Development Award in 1998.
 He was also the president of the Ophthalmic Society of Bangladesh and in January 2015 the first peer-reviewed ophthalmic journal in Bangladesh, the Bangladesh Ophthalmic Journal, was launched with Ali as the founding editor-in-chief.
 He is currently the chairman of the governing body of Dhaka City College, one of the oldest colleges in Bangladesh, a member of the board of directors of Beacon Pharmaceuticals Limited (Bangladesh), the first manufacturer of anticancer drugs in Bangladesh, and has returned as chairman of the Bangladesh Medical Research Council.